-Please email info@whittlesea.vic.gov.au and address your correspondence to a Councillor.
+Please email info@whittlesea.vic.gov.au and address your correspondence to an Administrator or the Panel of Administrators.

-Submit a question to a Council Meeting
+• Submit a question to a Council Meeting

 Questions must be submitted no later than 12 noon on the day prior to the advertised day of a Scheduled Council Meeting.
 Public questions must relate to a matter listed on the Agenda and/or relate to a significant strategic governance matter affecting the City.
-Details of how to submit a public question can be found at: https://www.whittlesea.vic.gov.au/About-us/Council/Council-meetings/Asking-questions-at-Council-meetings
+Details of how to submit a public question can be found at: Council Meetings - Whittlesea Council